Changing how cards preview your data

 Select-style inputs, Object inputs and Structure and non-structure inputs inside Array inputs support a subset of these options.
 The specifics are documented on each page.

 The preview configuration has a number of different keys which correspond to different parts of the card display.
-Below is a diagram of how different keys are displayed on the cards:

-Preview reference
+Preview reference#

 text - cascading option#